thirstycode/Raspi-output-catcher/README.md

 -	04:46:13 PM 18 06 --> some error with posting having username kriti.sanon143
 -	04:50:53 PM 18 06 --> some error with posting having username disha.patani.updates
 -	04:50:43 PM 18 06 --> some error with posting having username tamannaah.143
--	04:49:47 PM 18 06 --> some error with posting having username shraddha.kapoor.sweet
--	04:49:36 PM 18 06 --> some error with posting having username angelinajolie143
+-	04:49:47 PM 18 06 --> some error with posting having username shraddha.kapoor.swee-	-	04:49:36 PM 18 06 --> some error with posting having username angelinajolie143
 -	04:49:26 PM 18 06 --> some error with posting having username manushi.chillar.insta
 -	04:49:11 PM 18 06 --> some error with posting having username realshrutihaasan
 -	04:47:53 PM 18 06 --> some error with posting having username priyanka.chopra143